Why your shaving cream is watery and what to do about it?

 ● Exfoliation: Key to a Superior Shaving Experience

-To set the stage for a neat shave, exfoliating the skin with a loofah or a washcloth is essential.
+Exfoliating the skin with a loofah or washcloth is essential to set the stage for a neat shave.
 This helps remove dead skin cells and hair follicles that could disrupt the course of shaving.

 This step also boosts skin health, with the American Academy of Dermatology elucidating that regular exfoliation can make skin look healthier and brighter.